davento/codeStylistTA/README.md

 ## Front-end

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.5.
+This project was generated with NextJS.

 Go to the `/nextjs-frontend` folder and add `.env.local` with the same format as `.env.example`.
 Then, install the necessary libraries using `npm install` and once that is done, run `npm run dev` for a dev server.
 Navigate to `http://localhost:3000/`.
 The application will automatically reload if you change any of the source files.